Rodney Dangerfield

-He appeared in a few bit parts in films, such as The Projectionist, throughout the 1970s, but his breakout film role came in 1980 as a boorish nouveau riche golfer in the ensemble comedy Caddyshack, which was followed by two additional successful films in which he starred: 1983's Easy Money and 1986's Back to School.
-Additional film work kept him busy through the rest of his life, mostly in comedies, but with a rare dramatic role in 1994's Natural Born Killers as an abusive father.
+Dangerfield began his career working as a stand-up comic at the Fantasy Lounge in New York City.
+His act grew in popularity as he became a mainstay on late-night talk shows throughout the 1960s and 1970s, eventually developing into a headlining act on the Las Vegas casino circuit.
+His breakout film role came as a boorish nouveau riche golfer in the ensemble sports comedy Caddyshack (1980).
+He subsequently starred in a string of comedy films such as Easy Money (1983), Back to School (1986), Rover Dangerfield (1991), Ladybugs (1992), and Meet Wally Sparks (1997).
+He took a rare dramatic role as an abusive father in Oliver Stone's satirical crime film Natural Born Killers (1994).

+Over his career he released seven comedy albums including his album No Respect (1980) which won the Grammy Award for Best Comedy Album.
+He received a star on the Hollywood Walk of Fame in 2002.
 Health troubles curtailed his output through the early 2000s before his death in 2004, following a month in a coma due to complications from heart valve surgery.

 Early life

-Rodney Dangerfield was born Jacob Rodney Cohen in Deer Park, New York, on November 22, 1921.
+Rodney Dangerfield was born Jacob Cohen in Deer Park, New York, on November 22, 1921.
 He was the son of Jewish parents Dorothy "Dotty" Teitelbaum and the vaudevillian performer Phillip Cohen, whose stage name was Phil Roy.
-His mother was born in the Austro-Hungarian Empire.
+His mother was born in Hungary.
 Phillip Cohen was rarely home; his son normally saw him only twice a year.
 Late in life, Cohen begged for, and received, his son's forgiveness.

-Dangerfield's mother was cruel and cold to him his entire life.
-Throughout his childhood she never kissed or hugged him or showed him any sign of affection.
+Cohen's mother was reportedly emotionally distant for most of his childhood and did not show signs of affection towards her son.
 In an interview with Howard Stern on May 25, 2004, Dangerfield told Stern that he had been molested by a man in his neighborhood.
 The man would pay Rodney a nickel and kiss him for five minutes.

-After Cohen's father abandoned the family, his mother moved him and his sister to Kew Gardens, Queens.
-There Dangerfield attended Richmond Hill High School, from which he graduated in 1939.
+After Cohen's father abandoned the family, his mother moved him and his sister to Kew Gardens, Queens, where Dangerfield attended Richmond Hill High School, graduating in 1939.
 To support himself and his family, he delivered groceries and sold newspapers and ice cream at the beach.